what can veneers help

 What are Veneers?

 Veneers are thin pieces of porcelain or a resin-based composite that are placed over the front of your teeth, altering the color and shape of your teeth.
 Most of the time you will not need to get “numb” for the procedure as only a fraction of tooth structure is removed to make room for the dental veneer.
+Contact us today to schedule a consultation at our Redmond office.

 How many appointments will it take to get me dental veneers?